 After a brief account of Greek parallels and the Latin context of Cicero's uses of voluntas (chapter 1), Paulson follows a roughly chronological structure, overlaid with a thematic arrangement: voluntas in legal and rhetorical theory (chapter 2); voluntas in law and rhetoric and in social and political relations involving the elite, i.e. the relation of orator and his client and audience, political collaboration, amicitia, and patronage (chapters 3 and 4); voluntas populi and its role in Cicero's constitutional thought (chapter 5); (libera) voluntas as constitutive of the moral self and political autonomy as well as responsibility (chapters 6 to 8).
-An "Epilogue" indicates key points in the afterlife of Cicero's thought: the reception by Augustine and the influence of Ciero's voluntas populi on Rousseau's volonté générale, on Thomas Jefferson, on the conception of statehood in the Universal Declaration of Human Rights, and on the ailments of modern representative democracies.
+An "Epilogue" indicates key points in the afterlife of Cicero's voluntas populi on Rousseau's volonté générale, on Thomas Jefferson, on the conception of statehood in the Universal Declaration of Human Rights, and on the ailments of modern representative democracies.